JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 ## 6.2.
 Sharing and Not Sharing

 The chapter on [Understanding Data Management](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_01_introduction) outlines the motivations for engaging in Good Data Management Practice.
 Many of those same motivations apply to data sharing.
 But sharing data is only worthwhile if the data is actually (re)usable.
-This chapter will circle back to and expand upon these but, when considering data sharing, researchers must ask themselvesL
+This chapter will circle back to and expand upon these but, when considering if data has been shared effectively, researchers should themselves:

 1. Is there a clear path for accessing the shared data?
 2. Is the data shared in a form or format that would allow it to be used by others?**